 Knox complies with the requirements of the Family Educational Rights and Privacy Act (FERPA) and routinely provides information on the law to parents and students.
 More information about FERPA is available here.
 For specific questions, contact the Office of the Registrar at 309-341-7205 or the Office of Student Development at 309-341-7222.

 Students may request withholding of directory information by completing a FERPA Form, which is available from the Office of the Registrar.
 Students must submit a withholding request every year that they attend Knox.

-Knox is not subject to reporting requirements for programs defined by the U.S. Department of Education as Gainful Employment programs.
+Knox does not have any programs defined by the U.S. Department of Education as Gainful Employment programs.